xelatihy/yocto-gl/docs/readme.md

  <img src="images/island-thumb.png" alt="Image rendered with Yocto/GL path tracer" />
 </div>

-# Yocto/GL: Tiny C++ Libraries for Data-Driven Physically-based Graphics
+# Yocto/GL: Tiny C++ Libraries for Data-Oriented Physically-based Graphics

 Yocto/GL is a collection of small C++17 libraries for building physically-based graphics algorithms released under the MIT license.
-Yocto/GL is written in a deliberatly data-driven style for ease of development and use.
+Yocto/GL is written in a deliberatly data-oriented style for ease of development and use.
 Yocto/GL is split into two small libraries to make code navigation easier.
 See each header file for documentation.